Trainzack/seeds-chord-organ/README.md

 ## How to install

-Install this firmware the same as any other firmware.
-Follow the instullation procedure as found on the [Ginkosynthese website](https://www.ginkosynthese.com/firmware).
+This firmware should be installed to the module by the standard method as found on the [Ginkosynthese website](https://www.ginkosynthese.com/firmware).

 Once the firmware is uploaded, you should be able to access the chord organ via sound 9.